 Expanding your health spa’s services can not only bring therapeutic benefits to your clients, but it can also help your spa generate more revenue as well.

-Salt therapy has been used for hundreds of years to help people with lung and skin conditions such as COPD or psoriasis.
 But how much does it all cost?
 Keep reading to find out!

 Origins of Salt Cave Therapy